 That’s a significant labor cost, and an even more significant opportunity cost: workers that get pulled into the pre-audit frenzy are not serving clients or improving outcomes, which negatively impacts agency operations.

 Every piece of content has the potential to contain critical information about a case, but it gets buried deeper and deeper in the file as more new information gets added—especially for agencies that still rely on paper files.

-The amount of time social workers are required to spend on paperwork is frustrating and discouraging to workers who want to spend more time with the families and children who need their services.
+The amount of time social workers are required to spend on paperwork is frustrating and discouraging to workers who have a passion to serve and want to be doing all they can to help families.